- What is the Indiana Department of Revenue’s Motor Carrier Service Division?

-If you intend to apply for permits electronically through the Internet, you must have a user ID and password.
+If you intend to apply for permits online, you must have a user ID and password.
 After you have established an Indiana account, you can register as a user.
 Go to Indiana Motor Carrier Applications and select “User Registration.”
 When you are registered and logged into your OSW account, you can order your permits online.

-The MCS Web site offers a variety of information including a detour bulletin that shows all the restrictions and closures on Indiana roads as well as a posted bridge map that shows the bridge heights for every bridge in Indiana.
-You can get this information and more at www.in.gov/dor/4243.htm
+The Motor Carrier Services Web site offers a variety of information including a detour bulletin that shows all the restrictions and closures on Indiana roads as well as a posted bridge map that shows the bridge heights for every bridge in Indiana.

 Mail or Walk In - Complete Form M-233 and mail or bring to: